 For additional information: Tennessee Transfer Pathway

-Office of Academic Records - transfer students
+Office of Academic Records - Transfer Equivalency Tables

 - Students who have completed 12 hours of college-level courses must have a 2.0 GPA to be admitted.